 The Department of Philosophy offers several different sorts of financial aid to graduate students.

 We offer “Puryear” fellowships to most, if not all, incoming students to our graduate program.
-For the 2019–2020 academic year, we offered such a fellowship to all six of our incoming students.
-The 2019–2020 Puryear fellowship grants a stipend of $21,000 for the academic year, and all six of our first-year Puryear fellows were also offered funding for Summer 2020 in the amount of $4000, making their total first-year funding package $25,000.
+The 2022–2023 Puryear fellowship granted a stipend of $22,000 for the academic year, and all of our first-year Puryear fellows were also offered funding for Summer 2023 in the amount of $5000, making their total first-year funding package $27,000.
 Tuition and most fees are waived in the case of any student receiving a Puryear Fellowship.
 Additionally, Puryear Fellowship recipients receive a guarantee of continued financial aid for four additional years, conditional upon satisfactory performance in the program and the availability of funds.
 Such continued financial aid typically comes in the form of a Teaching Assistantship.

 We hope to continue a similar funding model for first-year students in the years to come.
-In the past, other funding packages have been offered, including partial fellowships, or even teaching assistanceships for incoming students with teaching experience, and it is possible similar offers may be made in the future.
+In the past, other funding packages have been offered, including teaching assistanceships for incoming students with teaching experience, and it is possible similar offers may be made in the future.

 The students who are not in residence are ABDs who have moved elsewhere.
 Many of these students have taken a job teaching philosophy at some other college or university while they complete their dissertation.
-These students no longer have financial aid from the Department.
+Some of these students teach online courses for UMass, and some no longer have financial aid from the Department.

 The Program is designed so that students who complete all requirements on time and who complete their dissertations promptly will receive the PhD at the end of five or six years.
-In quite a few cases it actually takes longer.
-Ideally, a student who completes the Program in six years will receive substantial financial aid each year.
+In some cases it takes longer.
+In nearly all cases, a student who completes the Program in six years will receive substantial financial aid each year.